oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 or leave out important interactions.
-You're more likely to create a digital experience where people can easily do all the things to an object that they expect to be able to do,
--- a more intuitive web design!
+You're more likely to create a digital experience where people can easily do all the things to an object that they expect to be able to do -- a more *intuitive* web design!

 ### Isolated Objects
 *Objects that are disconnected from related objects.*